 Following consent and qualification questions, participants answered the two studies as replications of Studies 2 and 3 in the target article, in random order.

 In Study 2, participants recalled an experience in the past year in which they felt that “someone else had caused, and was controlling, what was happening in the situation,” and “the positive consequences of this other person’s actions were important to you”.
 Participants in the benevolent condition recalled a situation in which “the other person was doing something good for you for unselfish reasons”.
-Participants in the selfish condition recalled someone having done something good for them for selfish reasons (see supplementary subsection “Procedure” for more details).
+Participants in the selfish condition recalled someone having done something good for them for selfish reasons.

 We used comprehension checks to ensure that participants read and understood the instructions, with multiple choice questions that participants had to answer correctly in order for them to proceed to the task.
-These questions were as follows: “What type of helping behavior are you asked to recall”, and “Whose helping behavior are you asked to recall”. (see supplementary subsection “Comprehension Check” for more details).
+These questions were as follows: “What type of helping behavior are you asked to recall”, and “Whose helping behavior are you asked to recall”.
 Then, participants recalled the described experiment and rated their thoughts and emotions that they were feeling in that experience.
 After that, they proceeded to type the details of the situation in the given box.
-We then asked about their current emotions in response to the recalled experience with the 7-point gratitude and indebtedness scales used in the original study.
-They also rated the helpers’ intention and the magnitude of the favor in the experience (see all details in supplementary).
+We then asked about their current emotions in response to the recalled experience with the 7-point gratitude and indebtedness scales used in the target article.
+They also rated the helpers’ intention and the magnitude of the favor in the experience.

-In Study 3.
-Participants were randomly assigned to read one of the three scenarios, namely benevolent, ulterior, and ambiguous.
+In Study 3, participants were randomly assigned to read one of the three scenarios, namely benevolent, ulterior, and ambiguous.
 We instructed them to imagine themselves in the scenario.
-We used the scenarios from the original study, with comprehension checks following, including questions about what flavor was offered in the scenario and why the benefactor offered the favor.
+We used the scenarios from the target article, followed by comprehension checks, including questions about what favor was offered in the scenario and why the benefactor offered the favor.
 The remaining dependent measures, including gratitude and indebtedness scales, favor magnitude scale, and helper intention scale, were identical to the items provided in Study 2.

 Finally, they moved on to extension.
 We asked about their tendency for reciprocation.
-We picked three items from the Thought/Action readiness items relevant to behavior reciprocation in Watkins’ and colleagues’ (2006) work.
+We picked three items from the Thought/Action readiness items (Watkins et al., 2006) relevant to behavior reciprocation.
 Justifications were included in the Measures section below.

+We employed the Qualtrics fraud and spam prevention measures: reCAPTCHA, prevent multiple submissions, prevent ballotstuffing, bot detection, security scan monitor, and relevantID.

 Manipulations

 Manipulation for helper intention (Study 2)

 We manipulated the perceived helper intention in the recalling tasks.
-Participants in the Benevolent condition are expected to rate helper’s motives as less selfish in the manipulation checks.
+Participants in the Benevolent condition were expected to rate the helper’s motives as less selfish in the manipulation checks.

 Manipulation for helper intention (Study 3)

 We manipulated the helper intention in the scenario of condition (i.e., Benevolent, Ambiguous and Ulterior conditions) assigned.

-Participants are expected to rate the helper as less selfish in the Benevolent Motives condition compared to the Ulterior Motives condition in the manipulation checks.
+Participants were expected to rate the helper as less selfish in the Benevolent Motives condition compared to the Ulterior Motives condition in the manipulation checks.

-We provided additional details of the experimental design, and complete scales used in the current replication in the supplementary.
+We provided additional details of the experimental design, and complete scales used in the Qualtrics exports in the OSF folder.

 Measures